VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/components/models.md

 **Important**: Be aware that if `NaN` (Not a Number) or `Inf` (Infinity) values are present in the input data during `infer` model calls, the model will produce `NaN` as the `anomaly_score` for these particular instances.

-## `vmanomaly` monitoring metrics
+## vmanomaly monitoring metrics

-Each model exposes [several monitoring metrics](/anomaly-detection/components/monitoring.html#models-behaviour-metrics) to its `health_path` endpoint:
+Each model exposes [several monitoring metrics](/anomaly-detection/components/monitoring/#models-behaviour-metrics) to its `health_path` endpoint:

 ## Custom Model Guide

-Apart from vmanomaly predefined models, users can create their own custom models for anomaly detection.
+Apart from `vmanomaly` [built-in models](/anomaly-detection/components/models/#built-in-models), users can create their own custom models for anomaly detection.

 Here in this guide, we will
 - Make a file containing our custom model definition